zipurman/oVIRT_Simple_Backup/README.md

 THIS SCRIPT IS CURRENTLY ALPHA and should only be used by those who understand the risks.
 It is NOT ready for production … YET.

 Also, I had to do some >>CRAZY<< things to make this thing work with 4.2, and then 4.2.1 seems to have corrected some issues that make it less crazy.
-If running 4.2.1 make sure you set your config to use incrementdiskdevices="0"
+If running 4.2.1 make sure you set your settings to use incrementdiskdevices="0"

 #### Requirements